cm090999/PyTorchEMD/README.md

 The cuda code is originally written by Haoqiang Fan.
 The PyTorch wrapper is written by Kaichun Mo.
 Also, Jiayuan Gu provided helps.

+It is based on the implementation from this paper:
+Haoqiang Fan et al.: A Point Set Generation Network for 3D Object Reconstruction from a Single Image

 ## License

 MIT